menu icon

 • Use quality coconut milk!
 Full-fat coconut milk creates the richest flavor and creamiest texture in your sauce.
 Shake the can well before opening to ensure the cream and water are properly mixed, or whisk well once added to the skillet.

 • Fresh lime juice provides brightness that bottled versions simply can't match.
 Always squeeze right before adding to preserve the vibrant citrus notes.
+You can also use orange juice for a sweeter flavor if desired!

 • The sauce should be thick enough to coat the back of a spoon before adding the fish.
 If it's too thin, simmer a few minutes longer to reduce and concentrate the flavors.